-Welcome to the January Issue of the Security Spotlight
+Welcome to the February Issue of the Security Spotlight

 Check our Bank Robbery page for photos and information on the latest unknown bank bandits, many of them with sunglasses, hats or other head and facial coverings disguising their identity.
 Enforcing a no hats, hoods and sunglasses policy can help reduce the number of bandits who target your bank.
 Purchase No Hat Cling signs for all of your branches from the Banker Store.

 |Hot Topics from the Bankers Forums|

 There were a few discussions in BankersOnline's public Security forum last month.
 One thread that carried over from December included BOL Guru Barry Thompson's input on the Bank Protection Act.
 Another thread discussed the pros and cons of ATMs serviced under single or dual controls.
 Check out these discussions, and more here.

 You'll find active discussions on more sensitive security topics in our "Private Security Forum," where bankers discuss issues out of public view.
 There's also a private forum that invites participation by bankers, regulators and members of law enforcement.

 The private forums are the place for security officers to discuss topics like fraud management software, daily transactions triggering SARs – or not, FinCEN advisories, and more.
 If you're a registered user of BOL's Discussion Forums, but don't see the Private - Financial Institution Personnel Only forums near the top of the Forums list, use your bank email address to send an access request to firstname.lastname@example.org.
 Once your request is approved, you can access the Private Security forum here.

 Over 450 CrimeDex alerts to start the year